|

 So to keep your dog worm free:

 - Worm regularly.
 Worm dosing should be based on bodyweight using an effective product.
-We can advise
+We can advise a cost-effective all-wormer that kills all of the

-a cost-effective all-wormer that kills all of the above worms including Hydatid tapeworms.
+above worms including Hydatid tapeworms.
 Worming should be done at least every 2 weeks between 2 and 12 weeks of age, then 3 monthly for life.
-Dose more
+Dose more frequently if there is evidence of worms.

 - Use effective flea control to prevent the flea tapeworm.